mikeshz/HexCore-Android/README.md

-# Welcome!
-This is still a WIP
+# Android app for HexCore

 HexCore is a project created at U of T Hacks 3 in a team of 4 (including myself).
-We're still putting the finishing touches on this project, so stay tuned!
+It shows a world map illuminated by different colours depending on how a particular country is feeling, and displays the top trending hashtags in that country.
+HexCore uses the Twitter streaming API to pull data from Twitter's servers, and compares it against an internal dictionary of words to judge the mood of a particular country.

+The Android app for HexCore mainly works through wrapping the browser in the app, and listening for specific hooks to display a list dialogue containing the top trending tweets.